Flugopterus

-Flugopterus is an extinct genus of prehistoric bony fish that lived during the Carnian stage of the Late Triassic epoch.
+Flugopterus is an extinct genus of prehistoric bony fish that lived during the early Carnian stage of the Late Triassic epoch.
 It contains a single species, F. raiblianus (Kner, 1887), previously placed in the genus †Megalopterus Kner, 1866 which was found to be preoccupied.
 It is known from the Raibl Formation of Austria.
 It likely belongs in the order Pholidophoriformes.